 It is worth your time to watch Holman's video again and compare it to our own tango.
 The following is an edited version.
 This time please pay attention to how the milongueros and milongueras follow the milonga codes from seating, making eye contact, doing cabeceo, dancing to sending the woman back to her seat.
 If you wonder what kind of steps they use to make their dance so coherent and concordant, you can watch those dancing in the background.
 But nothing fancy really.
 Their tango is not about steps.
 (See The Conceptional Beauty of Tango.)

 As you can see, they concentrate entirely on the music and feelings as if steps are irrelevant.
 Dancing tango for them is enjoying the sentiment and intimacy, not doing gymnastics.
 They dance with complete relaxation, unhurried pace, subtle movements and tasteful suspensions.
-Their steps are small and simple, totally void of flaunt, and used only to remain synchronized with the partner in the dance.
+Their steps are small and simple, totally void of flaunt, and used only to remain synchronized with the partner in dance.
 The beauty of their tango lies in the oneness of the union rather than the performance of the individual.
 In their tango nothing is ornate, but everything is exquisite and elegant.
 Even their music selections are more sentimental and intriguing than ours, fitting perfectly to the mood of their dance.

 Please also pay attention to the woman.
-Her ability to remain coherent with the man is amazing.
+Her ability to remain cohesive with the man is amazing.
 She leans comfortably on him with her breasts intimately press against his chest and her arm hooked around his shoulder.
 Her eyes are dreamily closed to allow herself to focus inwardly on the feelings stirred by the music and the soft whispers of his body.
 Her inconspicuous footwork magically keeps her body moving in unison with his no matter how he turns.

 To tango is to indulge yourself, not to impress others.
 On a crowded dance floor who cares about your footwork anyway.
 The only thing that matters is the intimate feelings you experience.
 That is why performance tango doesn't make good sense in the milongas.
 I hope Holman's video will inspire more people to learn the milonguero style of tango and accelerate the transformation of our tango from a step-oriented dance to a feeling-oriented dance.
 (See Social Tango and Performence Tango.)